 Now see our academic and quantitative literacy test example (for viewing purposes only):

 Gadgets and freaky inventions: a sample test of academic literacy [SECURED].

-If you wish to learn more, or you need to sharpen your ability to use academic language, consider buying our book of practice tests with answers: Academic literacy: Test your competence.
+If you wish to learn more, or you need to sharpen your ability to use academic language, consider buying our book of practice tests with answers: Academic literacy: Five new tests.